Real estate is quickly becoming one of the preferred means of investment in Texas.

 - Collect rent and security deposits on behalf of the owner and see to the requirements of the tenants in all properties in their care

-- Include the property owner in all important decisions regarding the Texas real estate property, such as rentals and lease agreements
+- Include the property owner in all important decisions regarding the Texas real estate property, such as rentals and lease agreements, whether commercial, residential, or others

 - Provide monthly statements of receipts for all income and expenses related to the real estate property